thoughtbot/guides/code-review/README.md

 * Don't use sarcasm.
 * Keep it real.
 If emoji, animated gifs, or humor aren't you, don't force them.
   If they are, use them with aplomb.
-* Talk in person if there are too many "I didn't understand" or "Alternative solution:" comments.
-Post a follow-up comment summarizing offline discussion.
+* Talk synchronously (e.g. chat, screensharing, in person) if there are too many "I didn't understand" or "Alternative solution:" comments.
+Post a follow-up comment summarizing the discussion.

 Having Your Code Reviewed
 -------------------------